Frewx/Shell-Scripts/README.md

 # scriptmaker.sh

 Script maker is a script automation tool.
 Just pass the script name as an argument and it will create a bash script template with that name.

+# backup.sh

+A simple backup script.
+Script will take a backup of the current /home folder and everything it contains.
+This script can be used with cron.